snoyberg/posa-chapter/warp.md

 receives a `Response` from it.
 Finally, Warp builds an HTTP response based on the `Response` value and sends it back to the client.
-This is illustrated in Fig XXX.
+This is illustrated in Fig (TBD:warp.png).

 ![The architecture of Warp](warp.png)